CVCC Operations Procedures

 Employees on Campus

 The college President will make a decision concerning changes in schedules during all adverse weather conditions.
-Every effort will be made to make decisions prior to 6:00am for daytime operations and by 4:00pm for evening operations.
-When the decision is made to “Close”, no students, faculty, or staff will be required to report except for essential personnel as determined by the college President.
+Every effort will be made to make decisions prior to 6:00 AM for daytime operations and by 4:00 PM for evening operations.
+When the decision is made to “Close”, no faculty, staff, or students will be required to report, except for essential personnel as determined by the college President.
 When a late opening is announced due to weather, all classes and activities scheduled prior to the announced opening time are canceled.
-Faculty, staff and students are not expected to arrive on campus until the published opening time.
+Faculty, staff, and students are not expected to arrive on campus until the published opening time.
 The class schedule resumes at the published opening time.
 If a class or activity for that day includes time before and after the published opening time, then that class or activity should begin at the published opening time.
-For example, in a situation where a late opening is announced at 10:00 a.m. on a Friday:
+For example (applies to all Virtual and Seated courses), in a situation where a late opening is announced for 10:00 AM on a Thursday:

-- A class scheduled to begin at 9:00 AM and end at 9:50 AM on Friday would not meet.
+- A seated or virtual class scheduled to begin at 9:00 AM and end at 9:50 AM on Thursday would not meet.

-- A class scheduled to begin at 10:00 AM and end at 10:50 AM would meet for the regularly scheduled 50 minutes.
+- A seated or virtual class scheduled to begin at 10:00 AM and end at 10:50 AM on Thursday would meet for the regularly scheduled 50 minutes.

 Employees, students, and visitors who need access to restricted use parking spaces should contact the Office of Safety and Security for information related to these spaces.